samfrederick/WRF-CHEM-LES/anthro_emis/ANTHRO/src/README.md

 The input lat-lon anthropogenic emission files must be netcdf conforming datasets and have the following structure :

-1. each input dataset is for one input species
+1. Each input dataset is for one input species

-2. lon and lat one dimensional variables containg the longitudes and latitudes in degrees about which each input grid cell is centered.
+2. Lon and lat one dimensional variables containg the longitudes and latitudes in degrees about which each input grid cell is centered.
 The lon and lat variables must be monotonically increasing.

-3. one of the following :
+3. One of the following :
     (i)  date and datesec variables containing the date and seconds in day.
 The date is an integer encoding the date yyyymmdd.
     (ii) a time variable representing the time since a given date.
 	 The base date must be contained in the time variable units attribute and be of the form yyyy-mm-dd.

-4. one or more variables containing the actual anthropogenic emissions, designated as sub categories, which must be dimensioned as (lon,lat,time).
+4. One or more variables containing the actual anthropogenic emissions, designated as sub categories, which must be dimensioned as (lon,lat,time).

 Additionally the input anthropogenic dataset may have the molecular weight of the input species in g/mole as either :